koogunmo/nessa/README.md

 We need to create expressions for miniseries.
 ## Acknowledgments

-Nessa utilises the following third-party data sources:
+NodeTV utilises the following third-party data sources:

 - [TVShowsApp](http://tvshowsapp.com): If you like *our* software, please donate to *them* so they can keep up their fantastic work (and providing us with data)
 - [The TVDB](http://thetvdb.com): Show information, Episodes, and artwork